The Bear Feast Story

 "Well, in case that's the way it is, I better get ready to make a feast," thought the old man.
 As soon as he got home, he started to clean up.
 He took away the old sand around the fireplace and replaced it with clean sand.
 Then he went for a load of fresh wood.
 When he told the other people in the village what he was doing and why, they were all very much scared.
 They said to him, "What made you do such a thing?
 The grizzlies are our enemy.
 You do not want grizzly bears in your home."
 When he was back home, the man took off his shirt and painted his chest.
 He put stripes of red across his upper arm muscles, a red stripe over his heart, and another across the upper part of his chest.

 Very early in the morning, after he had thus prepared, he stood outside of the door looking for his bears.
-Finally he saw them at the mouth of the creek, led by the same big grizzly bear, the one with white hair on its tips.
+Finally he saw them at the mouth of the creek, led by the same big grizzly bear.
 When the other village people saw the bears, however, they were so terrified that they shut themselves in their houses.
 But the old man stood by his door to receive his guests.
 He brought them into the house and gave them seats, placing the chief in the middle at the rear of the house, and the rest around him.